Benefits of Current Policy

 Important Sugar Facts

-- Slightly more than half of U.S.sugar production comes from sugarbeets, which are grown in 11 states; the rest comes from sugarcane, grown in four states.
+- Slightly more than half of U.S. sugar production comes from sugarbeets, which are grown in 11 states; the rest comes from sugarcane, grown in three states.

-- The U.S. is the world’s fourth largest sugar producer, trailing only Brazil, India, and China.
+- The U.S. is the world’s fifth largest sugar producer, trailing only Brazil, India, and China.
 Brazil, the world’s largest producer, has benefited from decades of cane ethanol subsidies.

-- The U.S. produces about 80 to 85 percent of the sugar it consumes, importing the remainder from 41 foreign countries, making the U.S. one of the world’s largest net importers of sugar.
+- The U.S. produces about 70 to 75 percent of the sugar it consumes, providing market access to 41 foreign countries for the remainder of our needs, making the U.S. the world’s third largest importer of sugar.